 Yes, Plum Chutney is simply a sauce, but you should never underestimate its role in any Indian meal.
 Assembling this sweet yet a little robust sauce with simple Parathas or hot rice to create a quick Indian lunch box is a great way to go.

 Furthermore, this non-dairy sauce is a refrigerator/freezer-friendly dish, so you can make a big batch, separate it into sterilized glass jars and keep them for later use within 3 months.

 It can last for a longer time (up to 6 months) in the freezer, and you just need to defrost it for a while.
 Notably, I suggest making this Plum Chutney in an instant pot as you save nearly half of the cooking time.

 Total cooking time: Around 20 minutes.

 Give this Pineapple/Ananas Pachadi a chance if you are not a fan of plum.
 Pineapple typically offers a more robust sweet-tart flavor compared to plum.
 So, if you want to experience something that has more contrast in taste, leave this dish a place on your dinner table.

-Furthermore, Pacadi is indeed a kind of Raita featured in South Indian cuisine, and this pineapple variation is one of the most favorite ones.
+If you’re interested in Indian food, you’ll know that the dishes in Southern and Northern India are different.
+The Pacadi is indeed a kind of Raita featured in South Indian cuisine, and this pineapple variation is one of the most favorite ones.
 It can also include yogurt like the regular Raita, but you can choose to change it into curd.

 Fresh, grated coconut, mustard, and cumin seeds are all essential inside your portion of Pacadi.
 They harmonize with each other well and make your condiment a perfect tangy sauce base.